justinnhli/oxy-cs-catalog/catalog.md

 ## Transfer Credit Policies

 The Computer Science Department policy on transfer credit conforms to College policy.
 Students should reference the Transfer Credit section of the catalog for details: <http://oxy.smartcatalogiq.com/en/2022-2023/Catalog/Academic-Information-and-Policies/Transfer-Credit>.
 Online courses are allowed for transfer credit.
-A score of 4 or 5 on the AP Computer Science A examination is equivalent to COMP 131, and places a student into COMP 229 (Data Structures).
+A score of 4 or 5 on the AP Computer Science A examination is equivalent to COMP 131, and also completes the COMP 131 Proficiency Requirement for the CS major.
+See the COMP 131 Proficiency Requirement section for more details.

 For students who have taken the AP Computer Science Principles examination, who have taken IB or A-Level examinations in Computer Science, who have transfer credit, or are in similar situations, the department will evaluate each student's situation individually.
-In general, to place out of COMP 131, a student should be proficient in variables, branches (if, else), loops (for, while), functions (parameters, scope, return versus print), and object-oriented programming (classes versus instances, constructors, passing familiarity with inheritance).
+In general, to place out of COMP 131 or meet the COMP 131 Proficiency Requirement, a student should be proficient in variables, branches (if, else), loops (for, while), functions (parameters, scope, return versus print), and object-oriented programming (classes versus instances, constructors, passing familiarity with inheritance).
 Students who are already familiar with these concepts should complete the guided placement programming assignment found at <https://www.oxy.edu/academics/areas-study/computer-science/cs-self-placement>.
 The self-placement takes two hours, and requires that you meet with the chair of the CS department afterwards for their placement results.
 Students who place out of COMP 131 will be considered as having fulfilled that requirement of the major, and will not need to make up for its units.

 All other students should begin with COMP 131 as soon as possible.